nikb7/phone_hint_android/README.md

 # phone_hint_android

-Android phone hint flutter plugin for getting phone number directly from the device.
+Flutter plugin for Phone Number Hint Api on Android, provides a frictionless way to show a user's (SIM-based) phone numbers as a hint.

 ![demo](https://github.com/user-attachments/assets/c6c132eb-85e5-4870-8f1b-9a57ee5a4d3a)